spacechase0/StardewValleyMods/ThreeHeartDancePartner/docs/README.md

-﻿**Three-Heart Dance Partner** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you dance with a villager at the Flower Dance with three hearts instead of four, so it's achieveable in the first year.
+﻿**Three-Heart Dance Partner** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you dance with a villager at the Flower Dance with three hearts instead of four, so it's achievable in the first year.

 ![](screenshot.png)